 - Order to cease business operations

 Employers and insurance companies must also respond to workers’ compensation claims in a timely manner.
 Those who fail to make on-time payments can face consequences.
-Employers are required to begin payments within 11 days of the employee’s initial injury.
-Failure to pay promptly could be devastating to the injured worker and his family.
-The law recognizes this and punishments for delayed payment could result in:
+You should start to receive workers' compensation payments within 11 days of your initial injury.
+Failure to pay promptly could be difficult for the injured worker and his family.
+The law recognizes this and imposes the following punishments for delayed payment to an injured worker:

 - Penalties of up to 50 percent of the past-due amount.
 This amount would be in addition to the regular payment due to the injured worker.
 For example, if a $500 check is delayed, the insurer could be forced to pay both the $500 payment and a $250 penalty to the injured worker.

 - Ten percent interest on any late payment.
 If the employer shows a valid reason for the late payment, the penalties could be waived.
 However, employers are required to pay 10 percent interest on any late payment, regardless of the reason.